Future Xiaomi phone's zoom range might dwarf the Samsung Galaxy S20 Ultra's

 The Samsung Galaxy S20 Ultra is capable of a whopping 100x optical zoom, which is the best we've seen in a widely-available smartphone so far, but if the Xiaomi Mi CC10 reaches 120x it'll be the new winner.

-As for the primary camera, we've heard the Xiaomi Mi CC10 will have a 108MP snapper, just like the Xiaomi Mi 10 range, however it's apparently set to pack a newer sensor than those handsets which is better for focusing.
+As for the primary camera, we've heard the Xiaomi Mi CC10 will have a 108MP snapper, just like the Xiaomi Mi 10 range, however it's apparently set to pack a newer sensor than those handsets for improved focusing.

 Xiaomishka even suggests that the Xiaomi Mi CC10 series will be unveiled as early as July, which means that a lot more leaks should be headed our way.